Arrera-linux/base_config_debian_base/readme_en.md

 # Base Config

-This project aims to provide a modular base for creating environment installation and configuration scripts on Linux (specifically Red Hat-based distributions).
+This project aims to provide a modular base for creating environment installation and configuration scripts on Linux (specifically Debian-based distributions).
 It automates the installation of repositories, packages, Flatpak applications, and system configuration via a menu interface or simple configuration files.

 ## Prerequisites

-*   **OS**: Fedora, Red Hat, and CentOS (Only for repositories)
+*   **OS**: Debian, Linux Mint, and Pop_OS!
+(Only for repositories)
 *   **Rights**: The main script must be run as **root** (administrator).

 ## Usage